DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ...
 ```

-The "Log In" link might be better if it was located in the header instead of the sidebar menu.
-Locate the [header layout](https://www.polymer-project.org/1.0/toolbox/app-layout#header-layout) elements `<app-header>` and `<app-toolbar>`.
-Add a login anchor tag after the `<div main-title>My App</div>` element.
-While we're here, let's change the main title to "Chuck Norris" as well.
+The "Log In" link would be best located in the header.
+Find the [header layout](https://www.polymer-project.org/1.0/toolbox/app-layout#header-layout) elements `<app-header>` and `<app-toolbar>`.
+Add the Log In link after the `<div main-title>My App</div>` element.
+While we're here, let's change the main title to "Chuck Norris" too.
 When we're done, the `<app-toolbar>` element should look like this:

 ```html
 ...